 We transact commerce in several medical products market channels.
 We also transact commerce by licensing our proprietary medical software that functions by moving confidential medical data through our proprietary medical information technology devices and networks.
-Our original Genstrip product required initial regulatory approval by the USFDA as well as on-going USFDA approvals during the product life cycle.
+Our original Genstrip product required initial regulatory approval by the USFDA ("FDA") as well as on-going FDA approvals during the product life cycle.
 Further, Genstrip required medical patient trials and competes directly with a major platform manufacturer.
-We insure against any claims made against the company for our Genstrip product.
+We insure against any claims made against the company for our Genstrip, GenUltimate, GenSure, GenChoice and GenPrecis products.